jsummers/imageworsener/readme.txt

    -ccalpha affects only the alpha channel.
 Use "-ccalpha 2" for binary
      transparency.
    -ccgray applies only if you force grayscale output, using "-grayscale".

-   For example, for 16-bits-per-pixel color, use "-ccred 32 -ccgreen 64 -ccblue 32".

  -dither <dithertype> (-dithercolor -ditheralpha -ditherred -dithergreen
                        -ditherblue -dithergray)